veronin1/dsa/data structures/python/linked_list/README.md

 # LinkedList (Python)

-A linked list is a data structure in which each node in the sequence points to the next.
+A linked list is a dynamic data structure where each element (node) contains a value and a reference to the next node in the sequence.
+This Python implementation provides fundamental functionalities for managing a singly linked list, including insertion, deletion, traversal, and utility operations.

 ## Interface